Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/PowerMode/Standby Mode.rst

 Example
 -------

 In this example, the development board will demo the non retention Standby Mode for power save.
 There are 6 wake-up sources.
 The system will count down 5s then go to Stand By mode.
-Upon the wake-up source being tiggered, the system will be reboot and wake up again.
+Upon the wake-up source being triggered, the system will be reboot and wake up again.

 The module and board power consumption report under Standby mode are listed in these two tables below.